hellsan631/LogosDistort/README.md

 	side-effects, as I havn't debugged this functionality.
 But your welcome to try it and submit a PR :)

 10: __cssClasses:__ _(object)_ <br/>
-	Overrides for the class names incase you want to use a similar class name for a specific element.
+	Overrides for the class names incase you want to use a similar class name for a specific element.<br/>
 	```js
 	{
 		smartContainer: "ld-smart-container",